This post was most recently updated on November 29th, 2023

 Is VPF better than mutual funds?

-VPF is a stable high yield fixed returns instrument which gives higher returns with EEE tax benefit but over long term (10+ years) equity mutual funds has given far better returns than VPF so if your time horizon is less than 10 years than stock to VPF otherwise look for investments in equity mutual funds.
+VPF is a stable high yield fixed returns instrument that gives higher returns with EEE tax benefit but over the long term (10+ years) equity mutual funds have given far better returns than VPF so if your time horizon is less than 10 years then stock to VPF otherwise look for investments in equity mutual funds.

 What is the latest VPF interest rate in 2023?